Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/widget-app.md

     </div>
 </div>

 <a name="share"></a>
-## Data Sharing Between the Widget Application and Other Applications
+## Data Sharing Between the widget application and other applications

 You can share data between widget applications and UI (or service) applications.
 However, you must understand that this kind of data sharing is dependent on the file system.
 The reason is that the system (home screen) controls the widget application life-cycle, while the UI application life-cycle is mostly explicitly controlled by the user.